globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

 The Globus Transfer ls Action Provider uses the `Globus Transfer Get Collection API`_ to get information about a Globus Collection.
-The information returned is the same as defined by the Globus Transfer API with one addition: a property ``is_managed`` will be set to ``true`` if there is a ``subscription_id`` associated with the collection, and ``false`` if not.
-This allows, for example, branching within a Flow (using a ``Choice`` state type) based on whether a collection/endpoint is managed under a Globus subscription.
+The information returned is the same as defined by the Globus Transfer API with one addition: a property ``is_managed``.
+When ``true``, the ``is_managed`` property indicates that a collection (or its host) is managed under a Globus subscription.

 Globus Search - Ingest
 ----------------------